deibhaid/vid2vlc/README.md

 1. Clone or download this repository to your local machine
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked" and select the `vlc-stream-extension` folder
+4. Click "Load unpacked" and select the `vid2vlc` folder
 5. The extension icon should now appear in your browser toolbar

 ### 2. Create Extension Icons